lmorg/murex/docs/commands/key-code.md

 * [`onKeyPress`](../events/onkeypress.md):
   Custom definable key bindings and macros
 * [`tout`](../commands/tout.md):
-  Print a string to the STDOUT and set it's data-type
+  Print a string to the stdout and set it's data-type

 <hr/>